-4. (1) The Registrar shall keep at the Registry a book to be known as the Register of Patents in which entries shall be made by or under the direction of the Registrar of the names and addresses of persons to whom certificates of registration are issued under this Act and of such other particulars as the Registrar deems necessary or is required by law to record.

-(2) The Register shall be prima face evidence of all matters entered therein.
+- (1) The Registrar shall keep at the Registry, a book to be known as the Register of Patents in which entries shall be made by or under the direction of the Registrar of the names and addresses of persons to whom certificates of registration are issued under this Act and of such other particulars as the Registrar deems necessary or is required by law to record. - (2) The Register shall be prima facie evidence of all matters recorded and entered there.